 We were delighted to provide support in the form of a couple of bigger donations, and then contributed a proportion of the profit of some of our 'sea-related' ranges for a period of time.
 We are proud to have helped Steve with over £2000 in donations.

-You can donate to his project here or find out more about his project on his Instagram page here.
+Find out more about his project on his Instagram page here.

 Thanks for listening